You are here

 Note that there is no legislative authority or provision to demand information from a person or party residing overseas, therefore there is no validity in quoting section 128 of the Veterans' Entitlements Act 1986 in overseas cases.

-When a pensioner in receipt of a foreign pension does not know their current rate of pension, reference to the CLIK Procedure Library at P10/C1/S5.
+When a person in receipt of a foreign pension or payment does not know their current rate of pension or payment, reference to the CLIK Procedure Library at P10/C1/S5.

-If you are still unable to obtain information from a pensioner and they have not complied with their obligations by forwarding you a statement from their pension provider, you may consider suspending the pension.
+If you are still unable to obtain information from a person and they have not complied with their obligations by forwarding you a statement from their pension or payment provider, you may consider suspending the pension or payment.
 Refer to P12/C1/S5 (Penalties for Failure to Meet Obligations).

 Person indebted to the Commonwealth